MABR provide simultaneous nitrification-denitrification (SND) in anoxic conditions in new and upgrade wastewater treatment projects

-Making bubbles with compressed air is not only energy-intensive, but also inefficient: Most of the air in the bubbles rises to the surface before the bacteria even have a chance to use it.
+At the most basic level, MABR enables highly efficient biological treatment.
+In traditional aerobic treatment, the process is fed with air bubbles created by aerators.
+This traditional method is not only energy-intensive, but also inefficient because most of the air in the bubbles rises to the surface before the bacteria have a chance to use it.

 Simultaneous Nitrification and Denitrification

 Nitrification is the conversion of ammonia (NH3) to nitrate (NO3). […] This is a two-step process that is done with oxygen and two types of bacteria, Nitrosomonas and Nitrobacter, known collectively as the nitrifiers. […] Denitrification is the conversion of nitrate (NO3) to nitrogen gas (N2) […] Heterotrophic bacteria utilize the nitrate (NO3) as an oxygen source under anoxic conditions to break down organic substances.